EXPRESSCLUSTER/Windows-Server-Backup/Testing Notes.md

 | **Get-WBJob** | *JobType* | Backup | FileRecovery | None |
 |  | *JobState* | Running | Running | Unknown |

+Both commands output a numerical value for the result of the last backup.
+A 0-value indicates success.
+The Get-WBJob command can also list the output from previous jobs.
+Syntax is: Get-WBJob -Previous \<number to retrieve\>